Saturday, June 9, 2007

 The title of the painting is For Nothin'.

 Recently I was visiting Doyle in his Pine Point gallery.
 He no longer sells commercially, in fact when he needed extra space recently for a new air conditioner, he let the workers cut a hole in the sign in front of his shop.
-It no longer matters anymore.
+Its purpose of drawing in customers no longer matters anymore.

-Further observing the walls, I noticed something I hadn't seen before, this air vent covered with a rusting Victorian shield.
-I'm surprised no one ever stole it, as that's probably worth something to antique collectors.
+While observing the walls, I noticed something I hadn't seen before, this air vent covered with a rusting Victorian shield.
+I'm surprised no one has ever stolen it, as that's probably worth something to antique collectors.

 In decades past this area behind Doyle's gallery was an infamous party place.
 Believe it or not, sometimes even the cops used to stop by to chat, indifferent to the wild scenes that often took place there on an almost nightly basis.
 Today it is deserted.